flowershow/flowershow-app/content/docs/flowershow-cloud/navbar-configuration.md

 2. **Social Icons Not Showing**
    - Confirm you're using supported platform labels
    - Check that the `label` value matches exactly (case-sensitive)

+For a detailed guide on styling your site, including examples and step-by-step instructions, check out our [[flowershow-cloud-nav-config|tutorial]].